amirlogic/tkinter-gui-apps/README.md

 ## Notes

-Tkinter is part of Python standrad library
+Tkinter is part of Python standard library